 If they do not lose at My Dinh, Shin's team will have the right to decide whether to continue even though there are still two more matches.
 Meanwhile, Philippe Troussier's team must win the match on March 26, otherwise there is a high risk of being eliminated.

-Sulistyo believes that Indonesia must improve their finishing ability in the second leg if they want to win points.
+Sulistyo believes that Indonesia must improve their finishing ability in the return match if they want to win points.
 "Indonesia does not have a striker capable of scoring goals," the expert added.
 "Because in the previous match, Indonesia's only goal came from a throw-in, and a mistake by a Vietnamese defender.
-The team's finishing ability needs to be improved a lot in the next match."
+The team's finishing ability must be improved a lot in the next match."

-Indonesia had eight shots in Jakarta, six of them on target.
-But apart from Egy Maulana's goal in the 51st minute, they only really troubled goalkeeper Filip Nguyen with a close-range shot from the midfielder himself in the second-half stoppage time.
+Indonesia had eight shots in Jakarta, six of which were on target.
+But apart from Egy Maulana's goal in the 51st minute, they only really troubled goalkeeper Filip Nguyen with a close-range shot from the midfielder in the second half's injury time.

-Indonesia will likely start with newly naturalized striker Ragnar Oratmangoen at My Dinh.
+Indonesia will likely start with the newly naturalized striker Ragnar Oratmangoen at My Dinh.
 However, he has not scored a goal in the past three years, in any competition.
-Bung Karno's starting striker Rafael Struick is also naturalized, but has not scored a goal at the professional level for either club or national team.
+The main striker at Bung Karno, Rafael Struick, is also naturalized, but has not scored a goal at the professional level for either club or country.

 With a squad of naturalized players from Europe, Indonesia has controlled the ball better in previous matches against Vietnam.
 Coach Troussier has also applied this style to Vietnam, but has not been successful in the past few months.
 The team has lost six consecutive matches in all competitions, and has won only one of the last 10 matches.